 The SECC members and the SRCD Early Career Awards Committee evaluate all submissions.
 Evaluation criteria include the following:

-- Qualifications of the applicant (based on materials in CV and recommendations)
+- Qualifications of the applicant (based on materials in CV and letter of recommendation);

-- Extent to which the award will contribute significantly to the applicant's professional development and productivity
+- Extent to which the award will contribute significantly to the applicant's professional development and productivity; and

 - Extent to which the proposed work contributes to the field of child development.

 The Student and Early Career Council (SECC) of the Society for Research in Child Development is pleased to announce the 11th annual competition for graduate student dissertation research funding.
 Award recipients will be recognized at the 2021 SRCD Biennial Meeting.

 - Submissions should be in the proposal stage (i.e. not completed).

 - Award funds are to be used for research costs (e.g., participant incentives, standardized measures, research equipment) and/or methodological training (e.g., fees for a statistical workshop) needed to complete the dissertation.

 - All expenses must be justified as needed for the completion of the dissertation.

 We are no longer accepting proposals for the 2019 SECC Dissertation Research Funding Awards.
 Award decisions will be made by August 30, 2019.